 New York State Homes and Community Renewal (HCR) established the Municipal Finance Fellowship program in 1990.
-The Fellowship offers a year-long, full-time opportunity to gain real-world experience in public finance.
-Beginning in July of each year, HCR offers up to 4 Fellowships annually to students with interest in pursuing careers in finance and the public sector.
+The Fellowship offers a year-long, full-time opportunity to gain real-world experience in the public finance industry.
+Beginning in July of each year, HCR offers up to 3 Fellowships annually to students with interest in pursuing careers in finance and the public sector.
 The program strives to create a more inclusive and diverse workforce in the financial services industry.

 Responsibilities may include:

-- Quantitative ability, as demonstrated in courses such as economics, business administration, or mathematics is important, but it is not necessary to have majored in one of these areas.
+Quantitative ability, as demonstrated through courses or work experience, relating to economics, business administration, or mathematics is important, but it is not necessary to have majored in one of these areas.

 - The program is open to undergraduate students receiving a Bachelor’s degree in May/June of the applying year.